AdobeDocs/experience-manager-65.nl-NL/help/assets/metadata.md

 ---

-# Metagegevens van uw digitale middelen beheren {#managing-metadata-for-digital-assets}
+# Metagegevens van uw digitale elementen beheren {#managing-metadata-for-digital-assets}

 <!-- Scope of metadata articles:
 * metadata.md: The scope of this article is basic metadata updates, changes, etc. operations that end-users can do.